SAFETAG/SAFETAG/en/exercises/dns_enumeration/approach.md

 Active technique, or "direct" approach refers to sending DNS queries and enumeration tests directly to the target.
 Consider that traffic is send over the target which may leave traces or traffic logs coming from your source IP.

-*NOTE: It is always good to ask to whitelisting your IPs whenever you perform assessments.
+*NOTE: When performing "active enumeration" it is always good to ask to whitelisting your IPs whenever you perform assessments.
 This rules out the idea of attackers having able to avoid shunning.
 Whitelisting your IPs also removes false positive reports and inaccurate results*